clintmod/macprefs/README.md

 ## Todo

-- Add system preferences (e.g. PowerManagement)
+- Backup and restore `/Library/Preferences` (e.g. PowerManagement)
+- Backup and restore shared lists `~Library/Application Support/com.apple.sharedfilelist`
 - Write a util to generate a bash script of `defaults write` commands that diffs a new user account against your own account

 ## Problems